 • ¼ inch lag screws (at least 2.5 inches long)

-1. Inspect Current Gutters for Style, Fit, and any Damages
+1. Inspect Current Gutters for Style, Fit, and Damage

-Finding the best gutter for your home involves looking at the different style and fit that may work for your home.
-Take a look at the current gutter system and see if there are issues that are not working for your home.
+Finding the best gutter for your home involves looking at the different styles and fits.
+Look at your current gutter system and see if there are issues or inefficiencies.

-Look for damage, and try to understand why that is happening.
-Gutters could have issues with the angle they are installed or the materials used in the climate.
-It’s good to analyze the functionality of your current system, so you know what is working and what is not working.
-As part of this process, it also makes sense to look into some of the best gutter guards for your new gutters.
+Look for damage, and try to understand why it’s happening.
+Gutters could have issues with the installation angle or the materials used in your climate.
+Analyze the functionality of your current system so you know what is working and what isn’t.
+As part of this process, look into some of the best gutter guards for your new gutters.
 Gutter guards will significantly increase the longevity of your gutter system.

-2. Browse and Select New Gutters, Hangers, Gutter Flashing, etc.
+2. Browse and Select New Gutters, Hangers, and Gutter Flashing

-Keep in mind that gutter and downspout sections are sold in ten-foot lengths.
-You should plan for six to eight inches of overlap at each joint.
-For example, if you have a 20-foot section of gutter to install on a given side of your home, two ten-foot lengths of material will not be sufficient.
-The same applies to downspouts.
+Note that gutter and downspout sections typically come in 10-foot lengths.
+Plan for 6–8 inches of overlap at each joint.
+For instance, if you need to install a 20-foot gutter section on one side of your home, two 10-foot lengths of material won’t be enough.

-4. Measure and Cut New Gutters to Fit Your Roof
+3. Measure and Cut New Gutters To Fit Your Roof

 This step will require the most attention to detail.
-Measure out exactly how many linear feet of gutter you need while accounting for overlap and excess material needed on your corners (at least six inches per end, per corner).
+Measure exactly how many linear feet of gutter you need while accounting for overlap and required excess material on your corners (at least 6 inches per end, per corner).
 Using your miter saw, cut your lengths of gutter to size.

 • For all corner pieces, cut at a 45-degree angle at the very end of the section.
-The side of the corner joint touching the fascia will have to be flush, but a little daylight on the outer side of the corner joint is okay.
+The side of the corner joint touching the fascia should be flush, but a little daylight on the outer side of the corner joint is all right.

 • Different pieces of gutter should overlap by eight inches.
 Measure accordingly and mark joining points for each section.